rharael/HTML-Fundamentals/README.md

 # HTML-Fundamentals

-This is a sample page used for practicing basic principles of HTML.
+This is a sample page used for practicing basic principles of HTML CSS.

 May also serves as a blog page template for a future project.